emilsvennesson/shed/documents/assignments/sdd.md

 ![Dependency matrix](Photos/dependency_matrix.png)

 #### Quality report
-The overall code quaity has been analysed using PMD.
+The overall code quality has been analyzed using PMD.
 With 1065 violations at the moment of analysis, it is apparent that there is work to be done here, mainly in areas such as documentation, commenting, making variables final and avoiding Law of Demeter.

 ![PMD result](Photos/pmd_result.png)